CONTACT US

 Handwriting skills ladder

 Writing is taught through stories and films, where various genres are taught (fiction, non-fiction, poetry, play scripts etc).
-The teachers also make strong links to writing in other areas of the curriculum such as Topic & RE.
+The teachers also make strong links to writing in other areas of the curriculum for example asking children to write a scientist or historian.
 Writing assessments are carried out and the children are given constructive feedback on their 'next steps' of learning.
 Handwriting is taught several times a week where children learn to write cursively-joining from year 2.

 Spelling